wharman/fyem-jekyll/_stages/big-change.md

   - Youth programs and teams
   - Continuous transparency about what to expect, how to prepare, consequences of all decisions
 title: This is a really big change
-quote:
-  TODO
 youth_agency_opportunities:
-  - Make a plan for the youth to achieve a feeling of safety
+  - Make a plan for the youth to achieve a feeling of safety.
-  - Make a plan to work towards wellbeing
+  - Make a plan to work towards wellbeing.
-  - Keep youth updated on birth parents/guardians through the process
+  - Keep youth updated on birth parents/guardians through the process.
-  - Ensure the youth has trusted mentors and friends to fulfill psychosocial needs
+  - Ensure the youth has trusted mentors and friends to fulfill psychosocial needs.
-  - Therapy to handle, process, and cope with separation from family
+  - Therapy to handle, process, and cope with separation from family.
-  - Assistance with creating peer relationships and mentor/trusted adult relationships in a healthy way
+  - Assistance with creating peer relationships and mentor/trusted adult relationships in a healthy way.
 ---